openstack/adjutant/README.md

 Most future plans are around adding additional Actions to the service, but there will be some features that will require some refactoring.

-We are presently only working with the Keystone V2 API, but we intend to update the service to also manage and handle user groups.
+While we are presently working with the Keystone V3 API, groups are not being used, but we intend to update the service to also manage and handle user groups.
 Managing Domains isn't really doable, but having the service be able to accept Domains, and multiple Domain back-ends is being planned.

 Additional Actions we wish to add in the near future: